TwisterMc/twistermc-bb-modules/readme.md

 My first module is a Slick slider module.
 The carousels that come with Beaver Builder are OK, but they leave a lot to be desired.
 That's why I'm integrating Slick.

 ## Release Notes
+### Version 0.6.1
+* Added a link option to the full width image module.

 ### Version 0.6
 * Added a new module for full width images.
 * Adding up/down arrows for vertical carousels.